 - 3/4 cup pumpkin (7 ½ oz or half a can)

 - ½ cup corn , frozen or fresh

 - 4 ounces green chiles (one small can)

 - 1 teaspoon finely chopped garlic

 - ¼ teaspoon sea salt

 - ¼ teaspoon onion powder

 Prepare Cashew Walnut Cream Sauce if not already prepared.
-Mix in nutritional yeast (optional), onion powder, and smoked paprika
+Mix in the smoked paprika and onion powder.
+Set aside.

-Bake at 350 degrees for 25-30 minutes until the sauce is nice and bubbly.
+Bake for 25-30 minutes until the sauce is nice and bubbly.